Jules Breach: Career

 Breach has also fronted coverage of the Women's Ashes live cricket on BT Sport in 2022.
 Breach has hosted The Football Ramble alongside Pete Donaldson, Andy Brassell, and Kate Mason, amongst others.
 Breach was also a guest on A Question of Sport, and presented the Premier League's Fantasy Football Show alongside James Richardson.

 In 2023, Breach was the lead presenter for England matches on Channel 4.

-In 2024, she became a lead host for UEFA Euro 2024 on Fox Sports broadcasting for American TV viewers under the U.S. FOX network umbrella.
+She became a lead host for UEFA Euro 2024 and UEFA Women's Euro 2025 on Fox Sports broadcasting for American TV viewers.

+Breach returned to Fox to anchor the network's 2026 FIFA World Cup coverage.

 Personal life

 She was previously married to non-league footballer Chris Breach.